davidsheffield/McMScripts/README.md

 The input.csv file can be tested with a dry run using the flag `-d`.
 Additionally, you can submit to the dev/test instance of McM using the flag `--dev`.

+# Usage of validateChains.py

+To validate multiple chained requests in McM run the command

+`python validateChains.py firstPrepID lastPrepID`

+The script will tell McM to validate all requests with PrepIDs within that range.

 # Usage of getMcMTestScript.sh

 The command